grdddj/done-for-today/plan.md

 ## Deep work

-Displaying chunked address on TT/TR
+Design PRs

-Blockbook - improve ordinals filtering
+Deploy and test the ordinals filtering against non-filtering

+Coin support on TR

 ## Other work